opendocsg/slw-judgments-backfill/2013_SGHC/report.md

 33     The DJ held at [31] of the GD that the Respondent’s “impeccable record” in his 20 years with LTA and the fact that he had previously reported an offer of a bribe to his superiors were mitigating factors which favoured a fine rather than a custodial sentence.

-34     Relying on the case of _Public Prosecutor v AA_ [2004] SGHC 10, the Prosecution argued that being a good employee was not a mitigating factor.
+34     Relying on the case of _Public Prosecutor v AA_ <span class="citation">[2004] SGHC 10</span>, the Prosecution argued that being a good employee was not a mitigating factor.
 However, it should be noted that _Public Prosecutor v AA_ concerned an accused who had committed a sexual offence.
 Understandably, the fact that the accused in that case was an exemplary orderly in the Supreme Court, which bore no relation to the sexual offence he committed, was only a neutral factor in sentencing.

 35     In the present case, the Respondent was charged under s 6(c) of the PCA for knowingly using a materially false receipt intended by him to mislead LTA.
 Since the victim of the Respondent’s act was LTA, it followed that the Respondent’s contributions as a longstanding and exemplary employee in LTA should count as a mitigating factor.
 In other words, there was a rational relationship between the Respondent’s contributions as an exemplary employee of LTA and the seriousness of the offence committed against the LTA.